bigtreetech/docs/docs/Octopus MAX EZ.md

 #define GRID_MAX_POINTS_Y GRID_MAX_POINTS_X // set the number of probe points for Y axis to the same as X axis.
 ```

-If bltouch also functions as your Z homing sensor, no wiring change is needed, just set it in the firmware.
+If BLTouch also functions as your Z homing sensor, no wiring change is needed, just set it in the firmware.

 <img src=img/Octopus_MAX_EZ/Octopus_MAX_EZ_Software12.png width="450"/>